• Skip to primary navigation

 Apples, pears, and fennel are a few ingredients that discolor during fermentation.
 In that case, eating is safe as long as the smell and taste are good.

-However, if the sauerkraut has darkened a little bit after you place it in the refrigerator, then that is normal and perfectly fine to eat.
+However, if the sauerkraut has darkened a little bit after placing it in the refrigerator, that is normal and perfectly fine to eat.

 But there’s much more to know about sauerkraut turning brown, so let’s keep going!

-This article looks at why sauerkraut turns brown, whether it can be saved, and how to prevent future batches from turning brown.
+This article examines why sauerkraut turns brown, whether it can be saved, and how to prevent future batches from turning brown.

 But ultimately, we’re answering the question of why did my sauerkraut turn brown?